a-g-moore/YOLO/README.md

 # Current Coding Objectives

-- Bugfix the multi-predictor YOLO loss function
-- try overfitting YOLO with the new loss function
 - Add testing for both models
-- Implement loading a pre-trained feature detector
 - Choose an adaptive scheduler for the imagenet trainer
 - Implement custom scheduler for YOLO
 - VOC data augmentation (albumentations?)